lane203m/ENSE471_GroupG_Project/Readme.txt

 This tool is entirely made with HTML, JavaScript and CSS.
 It also uses Boostrap's CSS.

+Note,

+This has been sucessfully tested for chrome and samsung internet browser on smart phones.

+This tool also works on Chrome, Edge, and Firefox via desktop/personal computer.

+This tool does not work for mobile devices using safari or firefox

+Other mobile browsers may or may not be compatible.

 While you can install this to any device(s), the easiest way for a large deployment is to host the webpage on a domain or server - which grants greater accesibility.
 Really, we want anything easily accecible by your staff from the web.